antoinelb/semaphore-example/README.md

-# Example of use of CircleCI
+# Example of use of Semaphore CI

 ## Getting started